bsrmdn/bookstore_app/README.md

 [![Product Screen Shot][product-screenshot]](https://github.com/bsrmdn/bookstore_app/blob/main/bookstore_app-example.png)

 A Flutter project that I made for my school project.
 I got this cool design from <a href="https://freebieflux.com/download-online-bookstore-app-freebie-by-laura-flint.html">here</a>

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [![Flutter][Flutter.dev]][Flutter-url]